abuttDO/django-app/README.md

     $ pip install -r requirements
     $ python manage.py migrate

-Then, set up your Spaces bucket in digital ocean.
+## Next, step up your Spaces on Digital Ocean

 1. Create a new space (also called a bucket)
 2. Choose a region close to where most of your users are, I chose NYC 3